10 Best Places To Visit In Peru Besides Machu Picchu - Updated 2024

 Source: Photo by user Leonora (Ellie) E... used under CC BY-SA 2.0

 To the northeast, Iquitos serves as an important access point to the Peruvian jungle and its remote tribal villages.
 For so many people it is the site of life-changing spiritual retreats, but specialized animal sanctuaries and nature reserves also provide insight into the region’s wildlife populations and remarkable biodiversity.
-Meanwhile, artisan handicraft markets and food stalls allow travelers to sample the traditional flavors of the Amazon while at the same time supporting the economies that are so crucial to its local citizens.
+Meanwhile, artisan handicraft markets and food stalls allow travelers to sample the traditional flavors of Peru while at the same time supporting the economies that are so crucial to its local citizens.

 Visited this place?